-- 12.1 Introduction
+- 12.1.
+Introduction

-- 12.2 Emergency NEPA Process Overview
+- 12.2.
+Emergency NEPA Process Overview

-- 12.3 Requirements for FHWA Emergency Relief
+- 12.3.
+Requirements for FHWA Emergency Relief

-- 12.4 When NEPA Applies
+- 12.4.
+When NEPA Applies

-- 12.5 Class of Action Determination
+- 12.5.
+Class of Action Determination

-- 12.6 Emergency NEPA Document Preparation
+- 12.6.
+Emergency NEPA Document Preparation

-The Federal Highway Administration (FHWA) Emergency Relief (ER) Program Title 23, Code of Federal Regulations (CFR) Section 668 was established to provide policy and guidance to repair or reconstruct federal-aid routes that have serious damage as a direct result of a declared event.
+The Federal Highway Administration (FHWA) Emergency Relief (ER) Program (23 Code of Federal Regulations (CFR) 668) was established to provide policy and guidance for the administration of emergency funds to repair or reconstruct Federal-aid routes that have serious damage as a direct result of a declared event.
+The ER Program is intended to aid States in repairing road facilities that suffered widespread serious damage resulting from a natural disaster over a wide area or serious damage from a catastrophic failure.

-This Chapter describes the National Environmental Policy Act (NEPA) document process for emergency repairs and relief actions that will be eligible for FHWA ER aid.
-Section 106 and emergencies are addressed in Chapter 10, Section 10.5.
+This Chapter describes the National Environmental Policy Act (NEPA) document process for emergency repairs and relief actions that will be eligible for ER aid.
+Section 106 and emergencies are addressed in Section 10.5.